G ★★★★★ Rated Excellent on Google Reviews

 3

-A thorough 30–45 minute discussion, examination (if in-clinic), tailored plan and any appropriate private prescription.
+A thorough 45-minute discussion, examination (if face to face), tailored plan and any appropriate private prescription — included in your fee.

 4